Tmaster055/Minecraft-Server-Installer/README.md

   --settings            To open the settings of the Server in your path!
   --install_java_21     To install java version 21 to run the server!
   --version VERSION     Choose a minecraft version e.x 1.20.1, 1.21...
-  --package {Forge,Fabric,Paper,Vanilla,Spigot,Pufferfish,Bukkit,Purpur,Neoforge,Quilt}
+  --package {Forge,Fabric,Paper,Vanilla,Spigot,Pufferfish,Bukkit,Purpur,Neoforge,Quilt,Folia,Mohist,Arclight,Sponge}
                         Choose a Modloader-Package e.x Forge, Vanilla...
   --path PATH           Pick a folder were to save/edit the server!
-It is creating a new folder in it! e.x
+It is creating a new folder in it!
-                        C:Users/User/Server (Default is User Directory!)
+                        e.x C:Users/User/Server (Default is User Directory!)
   --port PORT           Choose a Port for the Server!
 Default is 25565 --ram RAM             Choose how many RAM the server may use!
 Default is 2 Gigabyte!
 ```